bilewinters/moody/README.md

 - There is an issue with the track not __always__ changing when the image does.
 - Should be made to use Redux (https://github.com/rackt/redux) for state.
 - Add basic music controls (mute, volume and image that comes with track, static in bottom right corner of page?)
-- Make music search better.
+- Make music search better (at the moment we just search on mood, we can probably use the SC api better).
+- Display an error to the user is we his the Rate Limit on sound cloud (https://developers.soundcloud.com/docs/api/rate-limits#play-requests)
 - Make music loop (select a new track after the current one ends?)
 - Gif service should use promises (jQuery defer) to bring it in line with the music service.
 - Provide a link service, so people can share combinations of track / gif that they like.